+My comment pertaining to all 3 Protocol documents would be to consider incorporating into one document tracker.

+Jean

 1.0 Introduction

 1.1 In accordance with Swansea Bay University Health Board (SBUHB) Standing Orders (SOs), the Board holds its formal Board meetings in public.
 The SOs provide, the basis to meet and discuss relevant items in private.
 This is sometimes known as a ‘Private Board meeting’.
 The legal basis of this section of the SOs is The Public Bodies Act (Admission to Meetings) Act 1960, section 1 (2).